hmrc/tax-kalculator/README.md

 ### Release process

-The CI tool has been setup to trigger a build and publish to Bintray and GitHub when a tag is created on a build.
+The CI tool has been set up to trigger a build and publish to GitHub packages when a tag is created on a build.

 Recommended flow:
 - Raise PR